 Stacks Image 1352

-She was very happy with my idea and so we agreed to meet in Milan during one of my frequent trips to Italy.
-I usually go straight to Turin, but this time I planned my trip so that I would arrive (and leave again from) Milan instead: I just booked one of those "short stays" hotels near Milan Central Station.
+I usually go straight to Turin, but this time I planned my trip so that I would arrive (and depart) from Milan instead.
+I booked one of those “short stay” hotels near Milan Central Station.

 Stacks Image 1942